owncloud-archive/documentation/developer_manual/general/security.rst

 Secure Flag
 ~~~~~~~~~~~

-If you use HTTPS to protect requests, then you have to use `the secure flag`_ for your cookies.
+- If you use HTTPS to protect requests, then use `the secure flag`_ for your cookies.

 HTTP Only
 ~~~~~~~~~

-If you don't have to access your cookie content in JavaScript, the set `the HttpOnly flag`_ on every cookie.
+- If you do not have to access your cookie content in JavaScript, then set `the HttpOnly flag`_ on every cookie.

 Path
 ~~~~

-If possible, set a path for a cookie.
+- If possible, set a path for a cookie.
   Doing so ensures that the cookie is only valid for requests using the provided path.

 Passwords
 ---------